lariosm/lariosm.github.io/CS460/HW2/index.md

 ## Step 4: Coding the assignment (JavaScript/jQuery)

-After modifying the HTML document in preparation for "hooking" with my JavaScript file, I started by creating variables at the top like so (although not with those exact names shown below) followed by sets of basic functions (No HTML/JS "hookups" yet).
+After modifying the HTML document in preparation for "hooking" with my JavaScript file, I started by creating variables at the top like so, followed by sets of basic functions (No HTML/JS "hookups" yet).
 ```
-NOTE: This is the pseudocode version of what I've written in my .js file.
+/* Amount of money to "insert" */
+var credit = 0;

+/* Number of each bill dispensed */
+var hundreds = 0;
+var fifties = 0;
+var twenties = 0;
+var tens = 0;
-var variable1;
+var fives = 0;
-var variable2;
+var ones = 0;

-...
-...
-function foo {
+function dispenseChange() {
-  //code inside here
+  //code...
 }

-function foo1 {
+function reset() {
-  //code inside here
+  //code...
 }
 ```

 One of the core basic functions I've written ensures that change is being dispensed properly.
-Eventually, it would also use jQuery functions to check if a checkbox for, say $50 bills, is checked so it knows whether or not to distribute $50 bills to the user.
+Eventually, it would also use jQuery functions to check if a checkbox for, say $50 bills, is checked so it knows whether or not to dispense $50 bills to the user.
 ```
 function dispenseChange() {
   while(credit != 0) {